ProtoTwin API

 Custom geometry.

-Uses custom physics geometry generated using an external tool.
+Uses custom physics geometry generated using the custom collider tool.

 Mesh geometry.

-Uses the meshes of any graphics components on the entity and its descendants.
+Uses the graphics meshes of the entity and any descendants that don't have physics component.
 May only be used with kinematic rigid bodies.
 Computationally expensive and suffers from tunnelling.
 Avoid using where possible.

 No collision geometry.